alimardani76/MOF_enough/README.md

 fig4_target_construction.pdf
 fig5_screening_yield.pdf
 ```

+### Figure 4 structural-audit source data

+The folder

+    figures/source_data/fig4_structural_audit/

+contains the four ARC-MOF CIF files used to render the final Figure 4 structural-audit panels, together with `structural_audit_final_cases_metadata.csv`.

+These CIFs are included only for reproducibility of the post-hoc structural visualization.
+They were not used for model training, descriptor construction, hyperparameter optimization, descriptor-family recommendation, or performance evaluation.
+The structures are diagnostic audit examples selected from topology-OOD prediction outputs and should not be interpreted as experimentally validated sorbents, adsorption-site assignments, mechanistic explanations, or synthetic/stability claims.

 The filenames preserve the history of the analysis scripts.
 In the latest manuscript version, the structural audit was inserted into the main text, so the manuscript figure numbering differs from some historical script filenames.